laca-is/MAPS/README.md

-Initial README! - Informations coming soon!
+Very first README! - More details to be added

-MAPS - Multiagent Parking System
+MAPS - Multi-Agent Parking System

 ::Description::
-It is a project developed through JaCaMo Framework which aims to provide multiagent solutions to smart parkings.
+It is a research project developed through JaCaMo Framework which aims to build an agent-based solution to a Smart Parking.

 ::Requeriments::